-Shirley Phelps-Roper, the church spokeswoman says the members want God to punish Americans for tolerating homosexuality.
+BARBARA BRADLEY HAGERTY: Shirley Phelps-Roper, the church spokeswoman says the members want God to punish Americans for tolerating homosexuality.
 They picket funerals to make people angry, she says.
 They want people to reject God and be condemned to hell.

 BRADLEY HAGERTY: Westboro's extreme theology sets it apart from any other church, says Mark Potok at the Southern Poverty Law Center.

 BRADLEY HAGERTY: The Phelpses and their church are isolated in more ways than one.
 Few news organizations have profiled them.
 One journalist who did is Bill Sherman, the religion writer for the Tulsa World.
-He�visited�them in their compound in an upscale neighborhood of Topeka.
+He visited them in their compound in an upscale neighborhood of Topeka.
 He found them polite, normal people - a model of success.

 BRADLEY HAGERTY: Four of Fred Phelps' 13 children are estranged from the family.
 Most of the rest live in Topeka and practice law.

-Mr. SHERMAN: They have a very well-respected law firm and people in town said, well, you know, we don't like them, but if we want to win a case, we'll go to them.
+SHERMAN: They have a very well-respected law firm and people in town said, well, you know, we don't like them, but if we want to win a case, we'll go to them.

 BRADLEY HAGERTY: Shirley Phelps-Roper says their booming employment and family law practice pays the bills for their travels across the country to publicly shout their anti-gay message.
 They travel in vans to keep down the costs, which can add up to $200,000 a year.
 Do they have secret contributors?
 Phelps-Roper is adamant they do not.

-Ms. PHELPS-ROPER: We all work, and we all pay our own way.
+PHELPS: We all work, and we all pay our own way.
 We don't ask for anything from anyone, and we don't take anything from anyone.

-HAGERTY: The protests are in themselves a source of some income, according to Mark Potok.
+BRADLEY HAGERTY: The protests are in themselves a source of some income, according to Mark Potok.
 Over the years the Phelpses have filed lawsuits against communities that try to stop them from demonstrating.

-Mr. POTOK: And as a general matter they have won.
+POTOK: And as a general matter they have won.
 They know their First Amendment rights very well, and they've been very good at defending them.

-Barbara Bradley Hagerty, NPR News.
+BRADLEY HAGERTY: Barbara Bradley Hagerty, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.